CEIU Local No. 613

 4.2 – VP Points of Service

 The VP-Points of Service shall be the chief steward for their management areas, will be the main point of contact for members in that management area and are a voting member of the Local Executive.
-The members that they are responsible for will be defined by the LUMCC on which the member sits.
+The members that they are responsible for will be defined by the LUMCC or LMCC on which the member sits.
 Other responsibilities are calling of steward meetings, maintaining an up to date record of stewards and their areas of responsibility, assisting stewards in the grievance procedure, keeping the Local Executive informed on all matters pertaining to the stewards’ activities in written format and running elections for the local as necessary.
 Should a VP Point of Service find their substantive position transferred to another location, they vacate the VP Point of Service position for their former work location.

 4.3 – Quorum for Meetings of the Local Executive